FDA Advises Consumers, Tattoo Artists, and Retailers to Avoid Using or Selling Certain Tattoo Inks Contaminated with Microorganisms

 The FDA has become aware of contaminated tattoo inks through its FY2018-2019 inspections of distributors and manufacturers, routine surveys of marketed tattoo inks, and subsequent microbiological analysis of sampled tattoo inks.
-The FDA has identified 6 tattoo inks contaminated with bacteria harmful to human health.
+The FDA has identified 6 tattoo inks contaminated with bacteria harmful to human health and is working with the manufacturers/distributors to remove all contaminated product from the market.
 The tattoo inks were manufactured or distributed by 4 firms inspected under an ongoing assignment.
 Tattoo inks were analyzed using methods described in the Bacteriological Analytical Manual Chapter 23: Microbiological Methods for Cosmetics, which is the general method used to determine bacterial contamination of cosmetics.

 Recommendations for Consumers

 Ask the tattoo artist or studio about the tattoo inks they use and avoid the recalled tattoo inks listed above, due to risk of infection and injury.